espeak-ng/espeak-ng/docs/mbrola.md

 	espeak-ng -v mb-en1 -q --pho --phonout=out.pho "Hello world"

+If you have issues with sound system integration, you can pass Mbrola's output to standard output, which then can be played by ALSA (`aplay`) or PulseAudio (`paplay`) player throug the pipe:

+        espeak-ng -vmb-en1 --stdout "Hello world"|aplay

-## Adding new Mbrola voice to eSpeakNG
+## Adding new Mbrola voice entry to eSpeakNG

-To add new Mbrola voice for eSpeakNG you have to add two configuration files and add additional command for one configuration file.
-These steps are described in following sections.
+To add new Mbrola voice entry for eSpeakNG you have to:

+1. add Mbrola voice definition file,
+2. add Mbrola phoneme translation file,
+3. update Makefile.am file and compile voice.

+These steps are described in details in following sections.

 ### 1. Add Mbrola voice definition file

-eSpeak NG's voice files for Mbrola voices are in `espeak-ng-data/voices/mb` folder.
+eSpeakNG's voice files for Mbrola voices are in `espeak-ng-data/voices/mb` folder.
 Voice definition file is in form `mb-xxN` and have to contain at least this line:
 `mbrola <voice> <translation>`, e.g.

 	mbrola en1 en1_phtrans

+Where:
-* `xx1` is the name of the Mbrola voice.
+* `en1` is the name of the Mbrola voice.
-* `xx1_phtrans` is a translation file to convert between eSpeak phonemes and the equivalent Mbrola phonemes. `xxN_phtrans` files are kept in `espeak-ng-data/mbrola_ph` folder and are generated from `phsource/mb/xxN` files.
+* `en1_phtrans` is a translation file to convert between eSpeakNG phonemes and the equivalent Mbrola phonemes.

+Binary `xxN_phtrans` files are kept in `espeak-ng-data/mbrola_ph` folder and are generated from `phsource/mb/xxN` text files, during Mbrola voice compilation.

 Additionaly Mbrola voice definition file can have other optional parameters, similar to eSpeakNG voices, which are described [Voices](voices.md) file.

 ### 2. Add Mbrola phoneme translation file

-Mbrola phoneme translation files specify translations from eSpeak NG phoneme names to mbrola phoneme names.
+Mbrola phoneme translation files specify translations from eSpeakNG phoneme names to mbrola phoneme names.

-The source phoneme translation files are in `phsource/mbrola` folder and their name is in form `xxN` of referenced Mbrola voice.
+The source phoneme translation files are in `.../phsource/mbrola` folder and their name is in form `xxN` of referenced Mbrola voice.

 _Note:_